 Two and a half years later, they are back at this place and the mood has lifted – they are mothers now.

 They are Celeste Zazzali, a 36-year-old music teacher, Amie Thomas, a 35-year-old school counselor, Kristen Heller, a 44-year-old reading teacher, Micki Berg, a 33-year-old teacher for autistic children, and Kristin Matty, a 30-year-old project manager at KPMG.

-What used to fill their conversations – talk of hormones, retrievals and blastocysts – has turned to swimming lessons, birthday parties and uncontrollable crying fits at night.
+What used to fill their conversations – talk of hormones, retrievals, and blastocysts – has turned to swim lessons, birthday parties and uncontrollable crying fits at night.

 They’ve given each other hormone shots, thrown each other baby showers, memorized the birthdays of each other’s babies and the names of their partners, getting together so often that they know more about each other than close family and friends.

 “I just tell my husband I’m going out with ‘the girls,’” says Micki, “and he understands.”